KrisanatA/iml-notes/README.md

 # Introduction to Machine Learning

-This contains the notes for [ETC3250/ETC5250](https://github.com/numbats/iml)
+This repository contains the notes for [ETC3250/ETC5250](https://github.com/numbats/iml)